hello.

 ok.

-[David:] ...well...and what we to say is that the elements of worship are inadequate, much like the atom depiction.
-But is what we have you know?
-It helps us the idea.
+[David:] ...well...and we mean to say is that the elements of worship are inadequate, like the atom depiction.
+But this is what we have you know?
+It us carry the idea.

 uhmm.
 I don't...

 [Andy:] ok.
 Uhmm.
-So you know I hear there's really spectacular ending to... to the is that true?
+So you know I hear there's this really spectacular to... to the is that true?

 [David:] have to wait and see on that.